gofractally/psibase/doc/psidk/src/development/front-ends/reference/http-requests.md

 | 4           | service | `/common*` | [Common endpoints](#common-endpoints).
 Registered services only.                    |
 | 5 (lowest)  | service | `*`        | [Service-provided endpoints](#service-provided-endpoints).
 Registered services only.|

 The above table describes how psinode normally routes HTTP requests.
 Only the highest-priority rule is fixed.
-The [proxy-sys service](../../../default-apps/proxy-sys.md), which handles the remaining routing rules, is customizable, both by distinct networks and by individual infrastructure providers.
+The [http-server service](../../../default-apps/http-server.md), which handles the remaining routing rules, is customizable, both by distinct networks and by individual infrastructure providers.

 ## CORS and authorization